 Integration also broadens community engagement, for example, enabling us to inform men about family planning and involve women in fisheries management.
 It maximises cost efficiency by facilitating the sharing of resources and skills between programmes.

 Sir David Attenborough - Renowned naturalist, broadcaster and presenter of the BBC's Madagascar series

 A model for everyone working to conserve the natural life-support systems of our troubled planet."

-Our highly acclaimed PHE model was originally pioneered in the Velondriake area of southwest Madagascar in 2007, and has been replicated further north along the coast in Belo sur Mer from 2013.
-It encompasses locally managed marine areas, sustainable fisheries management, aquaculture businesses, reproductive health services and community education.
-We are currently supporting a number of conservation organisations to explore the value of integrated programming, with the aim of encouraging broader uptake of this model.
+Our critically acclaimed PHE approach was originally pioneered in the Velondriake area of southwest Madagascar from 2007, and is being replicated further north along the coast in Belo sur Mer from 2013.
+We are currently supporting a number of conservation partners to explore the value of integrated working, with the aim of encouraging broader uptake of this holistic model.

-We have presented the results and lessons learned from our integrated work to partners worldwide, including at the World Conservation Congress, International Congress for Conservation Biology and International Conference on Family Planning.
-Our PHE model won the Buckminster Fuller Challenge in 2011 and has been endorsed by the Woodrow Wilson Center, Population Reference Bureau, UNFPA, WWF, USAID, DFID and Oxfam.
+We have presented the results and lessons learned from this integrated PHE approach worldwide, including at the World Conservation Congress, International Congress for Conservation Biology and International Conference on Family Planning.

 |Population, Health and Environment factsheet

 |2012: Integrating family planning service